 NEWS AND REVIEWS

 Julien Poirier was a founding member of Ugly Duckling Presse, where he co-edited 6×6 and edited New York Nights newspaper from 2001 to 2006.
 His editorial projects included Jack Micheline’s One of a Kind, Steve Dalachinsky’s In Glorious Black & White, Stan Apps’s Soft Hands, and Cedar Sigo’s Selected Writings (editions 1 and 2).
 He is the author of El Golpe Chileno (UDP), the UDP chapbook Stained Glass Windows of California and numerous other chapbooks.
-He lives in Berkeley, CA, with his wife and daughter.
+He lives in Berkeley, CA, with his wife and daughters.